rskuipers/php-assumptions/README.md

 ```

 ## Introduction
+PHP Assumptions is the result of a proof of concept inspired by the "[From assumptions to assertions](http://rskuipers.com/entry/from-assumptions-to-assertions)" blog post.
-This is a static code analysis tool doing some basic checks for weak assumptions.
+It's a static code analysis tool doing checks for weak assumptions.

 This is an example of a **weak assumption**: